IAmBaut/ImgboardTools/README.md

 - [x] Add feature to hide image in grey background by messing with PNG "trns" chunks and colors.
 - [x] Add feature to "curse" webm or mp4 video file duration by messing with the file headers. <- note that these do not get buffered, so very large files will probably crash.
 The upload size limit on most imageboards probably makes this irrelevant though.

-Note that the help messages of argparse have some custom syntax:

- * Brackets [] contain the expected arguments.
- * Arguments in parentheses () are optional.
- * Arguments in braces {} are possible example values.

 ## Troubleshooting